tapebrief

 Guidance

-Campbell Soup significantly lowered full-year FY2026 guidance across all three forward metrics (EPS, organic sales, EBIT), citing a more cautious view for the balance of the year driven primarily by Snacks business weakness and incremental trade investments.
+Campbell Soup lowered full-year FY2026 guidance across EPS, organic sales growth, and EBIT growth, citing near-term Snacks business softness and incremental trade investments.

 Guidance is issued for both next quarter and the full year.
 Both may appear below.